microsoft/FluidFramework/docs/docs/dataobject-aqueduct.md

 ```

-[DataObject][] is a base class that contains a [SharedDirectory][] and task manager.
-It ensures that both are created
-and ready for you to access within your component.

 ### The `root` SharedDirectory

-DataObject has a `root` property that is a SharedDirectory.
-Typically you will create your distributed data structures
+DataObject has a `root` property that is a [SharedDirectory][].
+Typically you will create any additional distributed data
-during the initialization of the DataObject, as described below.
+structures during the initialization of the DataObject, as described below, and store references to them within the root
+SharedDirectory.

 ### DataObject lifecycle